-But – if you do not have an EU passport – you will have to pay the guarantee sum (95800,-) before you apply for the visa.
-If these where your choices, the price is actually less than the guarantee sum.
+But – if you do not have an EU passport – you will have to pay the guarantee sum (aprox.
+NOK 106.000,-) before you apply for the visa.
 The money for the guarantee sum will be put in an account at school.
 All the students receive an invoice every month, once received, your invoices will be paid with the money in the guarantee account.
-When all the invoices are paid for – there will be 400,- left in your guarantee account.
-You will then get this money refunded.
-If however you change your November trip to be for example the trip to Kenya (24000,-) instead of a trip in Norway (4000,-) your money in the guarantee account will be short 19600,- to cover the remaining invoices.
-Therefore you will have to pay the extra 19600,- in March/April 2016.
+If you have the choices above – you will be NOK 3.500,- short to pay the last invoice, and you will have to pay the remaining ammount at the end school year.

 If you do not get a visa you will of course get all your money back.
-All the 95800,-.
+All the NOK 106.000,-.
 Note that the actual sum in other currencies will vary depending on the exchange rate.
 It will be the same in NOK.
-Note also that foreign students that do not get a visa do not lose the 1900,- enrolment deposit.
-Norwegian and European students that change their mind after accepting the spot lose the 1900,- enrollment deposit.
+Note also that foreign students that do not get a visa do not lose the NOK 3.000,- enrollment deposit.
+Norwegian and European students that change their mind after accepting the spot lose the NOK 3.000,- enrollment deposit.

 When you pay from a foreign bank – it might be less expensive to pay in you local currency than to pay in NOK.
-If you do you should pay a little extra since it will be difficult to predict the precise conversion to NOK.
-This would not be an issue as 95800,- is just a minimum.
-You do not lose this extra money – it will be refunded back in March-April 2016.
+If you do, you should pay a little extra since it will be difficult to predict the precise conversion to NOK.
+This would not be an issue as the guarantee sum is just a minimum.
+You do not lose this extra money – it will all be in your account.